deepjia/v2test/README.md

 ***wait.element***

-Wait for the element to appear, up to *Value* seconds.
+Explicit waits, wait for the element to appear, up to *Value* seconds.

 ***save***